 The key advantage of a foundation is its versatility.
 The best foundation for Saatva mattresses and most modern mattresses provides the firm, even support that contemporary mattress designs require.
 Memory foam needs a solid surface to prevent sagging between slats.
 Hybrids perform best when they have uniform support rather than springy interference from below.

 Foundations also tend to last longer than box springs because there are no springs to wear out.
-The fabric covering on a foundation may show wear over time, but the structural integrity remains solid for many years of use.
+The structural integrity remains solid for many years of use.

 Pros of Foundations